threedworld-mit/tdw/Documentation/python/add_ons/object_manager.md

 **`self.get_initialization_commands()`**

 This function gets called exactly once per add-on.
-To call it again, set `self.initialized = False`.
+To re-initialize, set `self.initialized = False`.

-_Returns:_  A list of commands that will initialize this module.
+_Returns:_  A list of commands that will initialize this add-on.

 #### on_send